plantbreeding/BrAPI-Manuscript2/manuscript.md

 [DivBrowse](https://divbrowse.ipk-gatersleben.de/) [@doi:10.1093/gigascience/giad025] is a web platform for exploratory data analysis of large genotyping studies.
 The software can be run standalone or integrated as a plugin into existing web portals.
 At its core, DivBrowse combines the convenience of a genome browser with features tailored to germplasm diversity analysis.
-DivBrowse provides visual access to VCF files obtained through genotyping experiments, and can handle hundreds of millions of variants across thousands of samples.
+DivBrowse provides visual access to VCF files obtained through genotyping experiments and can handle hundreds of millions of variants across thousands of samples.
 It is able to display genomic features such as nucleotide sequence, associated gene models, and short genomic variants.
 DivBrowse also calculates and displays variant statistics such as minor allele frequencies, the proportion of heterozygous calls, and the proportion of missing variant calls.
 Dynamic principal component analyses can be performed on a user-specified genomic area to provide information on local genomic diversity.